zh-qifan/Contrastive_Learning_Adversarial_Training/README.md

 # Can Contrastive Learning in Embedding Space Improve Adversarial Robustness?

+If you find this project interesting, please star the project.
+Thank you!

 ## About The Project

 This is a coursework project for CPSC 471/571 Trustworthy Deep Learning at Yale University, taught by Professor [Rex Ying](https://www.cs.yale.edu/homes/ying-rex/).
 The problem that this project investigates is whether a contrastive loss component in embedding space can improve adversarial robustness of deep learning models.
 Given the time constraint on this project, Weonly evaluate the loss component on image classification tasks.
 Robustness against